projectcalico/calico/docs/FAQ.md

 Yes.
 You can add IP addresses using the `calicoctl container <CONTAINER> ip (add|remove) <IP>` command.

 ## Why isn't the `-p` flag on `docker run` working as expected?
-Simply put, you don't need this flag with Calico and so Calico doesn't support it.

-The `-p` flag tells Docker to set up port mapping to connect a port on the Docker host to a port on your container.
-This is useful because with Docker bridge networking, the container's IP address isn't reachable outside the host.
-But with Calico, the container's IP address is reachable not only within your cluster, but outside as well (see later questions for more detail).
+The `-p` flag tells Docker to set up port mapping to connect a port on the Docker host to a port on your container via the `docker0` bridge.

-If you're used to running your containers like this

-    docker run -d -p 8080:80 myhttpserver

-and then accessing them via `<docker-host-ip>:8080`, you can instead run

-    docker run -d --publish-service myhttpserver.mynetwork.calico myhttpserver

-and then access via `<container-ip>:80`.
-No more ephemeral ports, or port conflicts over which container gets to bind to port 80 (or any other port)!
+If a host's containers are connected to the `docker0` bridge interface, Calico would be unable to enforce security rules between workloads on the same host;
+all containers on the bridge would be able to communicate with one other.

+You can securely configure port mapping by following our [guide on Exposing Container Ports to the Internet](ExposePortsToInternet.md).

 ## Can Calico containers use any IP address within a pool, even subnet network/broadcast addresses?